sensu/sensu-docs/content/sensu-core/2.0/reference/handlers.md

 only non-zero check results were considered as events and sent to handlers in Sensu 1.x.

-That being said, 1.x behaviour can be replicated in Sensu 2.x by using the built-in `is_incident` filter.
+That being said, 1.x behavior can be replicated in Sensu 2.x by using the built-in `is_incident` filter.

 ## Handler specification